Linkvalue-Interne/LvConnect/README.md

 #### Hooks

-Hooks allow you to connect your to LvConnect events, to assure that your user database is up to date with LvConnect one.
+Hooks allows your app to subscribe to LVConnect events, making sure that your user database is up to date with LVConnect.

 - [See the documentation](docs/hooks.md)